 It was definitely a very sad day and a sad game for us, the fact that the game was so close as well.
 There were a lot of ‘what could have been’ thoughts and that type of thing.
 I think a lot of the players were quite hurt by that loss and it took a while to get over it.
 We have a really tight group right now and a really good group of cricketers.
 I'm very excited to see what we do this time.
 Hopefully we can play some really good cricket and put ourselves in a good position.

 Q: Post 2017, you had a great time in ODIs.
-You are one of the prolific batters in the format, what work went behind it?
+You are one of the prolific batters in the format, how much work went behind it?

 I think I just try to do the same things over and over.
 I try to be very consistent in whatever I do.
 I also pay a lot of attention to my technique and spend a lot of hours behind closed doors just working on specifics and that type of thing.
 But I guess all cricketers do that.
 So, yeah, I don't know.
 I think I've just stuck to my routines, and so far they've been working well.
 So, hopefully if they work well in this tournament when it really matters and I can get us off to good starts in the games.